rachna2608/react-ts/README.md

 This is the main container application built with Vite + React.
 It consumes and renders two separately deployed micro frontends (MFEs) using Module Federation via @originjs/vite-plugin-federation.

-This container uses Module Federation to dynamically load and render React components from the two MFEs at runtime.
+It uses Module Federation to dynamically load and render React components from the two MFEs at runtime.
 Each MFE is independently deployed and versioned, enabling modular development and faster deployments.